top of page

 PSRC_SEASONS copy.jpg

-Join Us for Easter!*
+Join Us for Thanksgiving!*

 Spending holidays with people who understand us, and support our recovery and wellness, can make holidays feel like... holidays, and not something to dread.
 If you or someone you know is not looking forward to the holidays, and lives with a behavioral health concern, learn about how Georgia's Peer Support, Wellness, and Respite Centers can change how we perceive and anticipate the holiday season.
 Learn more.